Michigan couple released after nearly a month in Mexican prison over payment dispute with timeshare company

 The couple’s family has said the allegations against them are false.
 Through their attorneys, the Akeos say they successfully disputed charges with their credit card from a resort company they claim breached their contract by failing to provide services.

-The couple is traveling back to the US and are expected to land in Michigan shortly before midnight, Gordon said.
+“They told you what to do and when to do it,” Christy Akeo said, noting the difficulty they had overcoming the language barrier when they needed to ask Mexican authorities for help.

+Both emphasized their gratitude for the outpouring of support from US officials.
+“I don’t even know how we’re going to repay or thank people,” Christy said.

-Manly also confirmed that the couple has been released and were heading home Thursday.
-He thanked Congressman Barrett, calling him a “hero in my book,” as well as Adam Boehler and President Donald Trump.
+Earlier the couple’s attorney thanked Congressman Barrett, calling him a “hero in my book,” as well as Special Envoy Adam Boehler and President Donald Trump.

 “President Trump, I know he personally got involved with this and wanted them home, so I give him a lot of credit,” Manly said to CNN Thursday night.
 “No American should have to endure what these people have endured.
 But for these three men, I think they’d still be sitting there.”